juhsinto/InventoryMgmt/README.md

 Initially i scaffolded the FE in React, with cursor, to create the stubs of the required functionality, using mock data. then i scaffolded the BE in Django, also with cursor, to create BE stubs, and connected the FE to the BE.

+Since I thought of "begining with the end in mind" i tried to deploy the backend & set up a deployment pipeline which I spent a considerable amount of time trying to get it to work, and it did, with a POC - https://mvp-django-335924810546.us-central1.run.app/
-then i spent a considerable amount of time trying to set up a deployment pipeline with GCP with the mvp BE - i created a docker container, used GC artifact registry, created an artifact repo there, tagged my container image, and pushed it to the repo. then, i used google cloud run to deploy the container, and it somewhat worked, although i was seeing some cross-origin errors, which then let me to create a continuous deployment pipeline - where i connected a git repository to the cloud build, to trigger on pushing to a branch. after some rapid deployment, i might have exceeded a limit, and then the builds were failing.
+For this mvp BE - i created a docker container, used GC artifact registry, created an artifact repo there, tagged my container image, and pushed it to the repo.
+Then, i used google cloud run to deploy the container, and it somewhat worked, although i was seeing some cross-origin errors, which then let me to create a continuous deployment pipeline - where i connected a git repository to the cloud build, to trigger on pushing to a branch. after some rapid deployment, i might have exceeded a limit, and then the builds were failing.

-anyway, i decided to focus on creating the backend again, based on the things i've learned so far (models, serializer, view, url route) in django
+Anyway, i decided to focus on creating the backend again, based on the things i've learned so far (models, serializer, view, url route) in django

-here are the steps i performed for the BE:
+Here are the steps i performed for the BE:

 1.  use a venv to created an isolated python environment
 2.  install the base requirements